wenlzhang/obsidian-todoist-context-bridge/README.md

 For comprehensive timestamp tracking in Obsidian, we recommend using the **[Task Marker](https://github.com/wenlzhang/obsidian-task-marker)** plugin alongside Todoist Context Bridge.
 Task Marker will automatically timestamp all task status changes in Obsidian, including completions, providing you with complete temporal tracking.

-To enable bidirectional sync:
+To enable task completion auto-sync:
 1. Go to plugin settings
-2. Enable "Bidirectional task completion sync"
+2. Enable "Task completion auto-sync"
 3. Optionally enable "Completion timestamp" for Todoist→Obsidian sync
 4. Configure your preferred timestamp format using moment.js format strings